microsoft/azure_arc/docs/azure_jumpstart_arcbox/workbook/_index.md

    ![Monitoring Alert Summary](./monitoring_alert_summary.png)

-* *Azure Arc Enabled Servers* - Shows metrics for CPU and memory usage on the Azure Arc enabled servers.
-Use the parameters section to select the select the Azure Arc enabled server as well as a time range to visualize the data.
+* *Azure Arc-enabled Servers* - Shows metrics for CPU and memory usage on the Azure Arc-enabled servers.
+Use the parameters section to select the select the Azure Arc-enabled server as well as a time range to visualize the data.

    ![Monitoring Azure Arc enabled Server Metrics](./monitoring_arc_servers.png)